 OrthoFi Dashboard Redesign

-How might we simplify workflows and reduce task friction for treatment coordinators in a healthcare SaaS dashboard?
+How might we simplify workflows and improve task efficiency for orthodontic practices?

-The OrthoFi Dashboard is a key feature in a B2B SaaS platform that supports orthodontic practices in managing patient care, from insurance to treatment planning.
+The OrthoFi Dashboard is a key feature in a B2B SaaS platform that supports orthodontic practices in managing patient care, from insurance, patient forms, to treatment planning.
 The dashboard is mission-critical: it powers exam prep, task management, and follow-up across multiple roles.
 Yet, after a decade of use, the original experience had become a barrier to adoption, efficiency, and innovation.

 With legacy spaghetti code and poor UX hierarchy, it required extensive training to use and was difficult to iterate on.
-I led a complete redesign of the dashboard experience, starting with research and culminating in a validated, high-performing UI that boosted usability and aligned with business goals.
+I led a redesign of the dashboard experience, starting with understanding existing problem areas, mapping the existing functionality, and extensive user testing to create a more simplified dashboard experience.

 Tools